ao-hk/game_clustering/readme.md

-Paper "Game theoretic clustering for finding strongcommunities" with Appendix.
+Paper "Game theoretic clustering for finding strong communities" with Appendix.